Our History

 2019

-In honor of our 20th anniversary, The Crucible announces a new $50,000 scholarship fund for adults, including the Raphael Allen Scholarship Fund, a fund especially for Oakland-Based People of Color, in honor of a dear friend and community member
+• In honor of our 20th anniversary, The Crucible announces a new $50,000 scholarship fund for adults, including the Raphael Allen Scholarship Fund, reserved especially for Oakland-Based People of Color, in honor of a dear friend and community member.

-We also expanded our unique and amazing fire arts program, open sourcing our historical knowledge of the fire arts with a six-part series focused on performance, safety, and fire effects
+• We also expanded our unique fire arts program, open-sourcing our historical knowledge of the fire arts with a six-part series focused on performance, safety, and fire effects

 2018